 IF, instead of agents continually competing with each other to increase their own individual share of the number of houses coming onto the market at any one time, agents were to actually work in harmony with each other to help those wanting to move house, the likelihood of individual house buyers simultaneously completing when buying and selling would be very greatly increased.
 This would have an equally substantial effect on the whole nation’s economy.

-This is the primary reason why a fundamental CHANGE in the way houses are marketed in the UK is desperately needed.
+This is the primary reason why a fundamental CHANGE in the way houses are marketed in the UK is desperately required.

 My proposal for the way housing in England and Wales should be marketed, is based on changing from vendor-centric estate agencies to buyer-oriented ones as described in The House Price Virtuoso Solution.
 This would not cost much to implement and would bring massive benefits to all local marketplaces.